hci-lab/PyQuran/README.md

 PyQuran
 =======

-PyQuran is a python package, that provides tools for Quranic Analysis:
+PyQuran is a python package, that provides tools for *Quranic Analysis*:
 - fetch Chapeters and Verses.
 - search by diacritics patterns.
 - buckwalter transliteration, back and forth